2025 State of Performance Management Report

 eNPS Impact

-For larger companies, eNPS scores peak when about 60 people give qualitative feedback but drop significantly when feedback comes from 150-160 people, suggesting too much feedback can be overwhelming.
+For larger organizations, eNPS scores peak when about 60 employees give feedback.
+Scores decline sharply when 150–160 employees contribute feedback, suggesting that too much feedback reduces clarity and creates noise.

 Constructive Performance Management

-• Year 1: Baseline employee satisfaction scores established when organizations begin using PerformYard.
+• Year 1: Organizations establish baseline satisfaction and eNPS scores when they begin using PerformYard

-• Year 3: Ongoing measurement and improvements in engagement and satisfaction.
+• Year 3: Ongoing measurement and structured reviews strengthen engagement and improve satisfaction trends

-• Year 4: Employee satisfaction scores are 7% higher and eNPS 6.5% higher compared to Year 1 measurements.
+• Year 4: Employee satisfaction scores are 7% higher, and eNPS scores are 6.5% higher than Year 1, demonstrating clear long-term impact from consistent performance management

 Streamlining the Process